 Conversely, crew members aboard the CH-47D come from the ranks of the conventional forces and are not trained in the MH-47H capabilities.
 The CH-47D is equipped with basic countermeasures, including two 5.56mm M249 SAW machine guns.
 That’s it!

-To be in the 160th, everyone — pilots included — must pass the same rigorous selection process as everyone else in SOF.
+To be in the 160th, everyone – pilots included – must pass the same rigorous selection process as everyone else in SOF.
 Pilots, who go through Survival, Escape, Resistance, Evasion (SERE) School, must have been a regular aviation brigade member for at least four years before applying.
 In most cases, and depending upon the risk assessment, non-SOF aircraft would not be allowed to go on missions involving high-value targets in hostile areas.
-Long and short, the CJSOTF air commander would be the one coordinating this, responsible to locate and coordinate all air assets to include Quick-Reaction Force (QRF) air frames as well as fast movers, drones, etc.
+Long and short, the CJSOTF air commander would be the one coordinating this, responsible to locate and coordinate all air assets to include Quick-Reaction Force (QRF) air frames as well as fast movers, drones, etc. In fact it’s a milestone to finally have all this well developed technology to use in their favour, especially drones.
+Drones are silent and quick with beady eyes, many people instantly want to Learn more online because they’re so fascinating.
+But this kind of equipment is now something that is going to be heavily relied upon by anyone in the forces who uses them.

 U.S. Navy SEALs offload an all-terrain vehicle from an MH-47 Chinook helicopter following a village-clearing operation in Shah Wali Kot district, Kandahar province, Afghanistan, June 21, 2011.
 Operations such as these are conducted in order to promote the Government of Afghanistan, while denying Taliban influence throughout the province.
 The SEALs are with Special Operations Task Force ?
 South.
 (U.S. Army photo by Sgt.
 Daniel P. Shook/Released)